USEPA/CMAQ/CCTM/docs/User_Manual/CMAQ_OGD_ch08_input_files.md

 PROFILES is the logical name for the ASCII data file containing seasonal and vertical profiles for ozone, aerosol attenuation, temperature, air pressure, and Dobson values.
 The ASCII-formatted data provided in the PROFILES file are at 19 latitudes (90°N to 90°S) and 51 altitudes (0 to 50 km) in three distinct data sections.
 The first data section contains seasonal, latitude-dependent vertical profiles of O<sub>3</sub> concentrations (molecules cm<sup>‑3</sup>), air temperature (K), and air density (molecules cm<sup>‑3</sup>).
 The second data section contains monthly Dobson values at the 19 latitude bands.
 The last data section contains vertical profiles from the 1976 U.S. Standard Atmosphere of air temperature (K), air density (molecules cm<sup>‑3</sup>), ozone concentrations (molecules cm<sup>‑3</sup>), and aerosol attenuation coefficients (km<sup>‑1</sup>).

-The first data section of the PROFILES file is divided into 228 (1934) data blocks, with each block representing one of the three variables (O<sub>3</sub>, air temperature, and air density) at one of the 19 latitude bands, for each of the 4 seasons of the year.
+The first data section of the PROFILES file is divided into 228 (19x3x4) data blocks, with each block representing one of the three variables (O<sub>3</sub>, air temperature, and air density) at one of the 19 latitude bands, for each of the 4 seasons of the year.
 The individual data blocks contain 51 values per variable, representing standard conditions at altitudes ranging from 0 to 50 km.
 The data are ordered, from general to specific, by season (spring, summer, autumn, winter), variable (O<sub>3</sub>, air temperature, air density), latitude, and altitude.
 For example, the first block in the PROFILES file contains spring O<sub>3</sub> concentration profiles at the latitude band ranging from 90°N to 80°N from 0 to 50 km above sea level; the first value in the block is at 0 km and the last value is at 50 km.
 The next data block is again spring O<sub>3</sub> concentration profiles but at the latitude band ranging from 80°N to 70°N. The next 17 data blocks complete the spring O<sub>3</sub> concentration profiles by continuing through the rest of the 19 latitude bands, with the last block representing the 80°S to 90°S latitude band.
 The 20<sup>th</sup> data block begins the spring air temperature profiles at the latitude band ranging from 90°N to 80°N and is followed by 18 more data blocks of spring air temperature profiles.
 The following 19 data blocks follow an identical format for air density and round out the spring profiles.
-The 193 data blocks are then repeated for summer profiles, autumn profiles, and finally winter profiles.
+The 19x3 data blocks are then repeated for summer profiles, autumn profiles, and finally winter profiles.

 The second data section in the PROFILES file contains monthly average Dobson values.
 The data are organized in 12 rows (January through December) and 19 columns (90°N to 80°N through 80°S to 90°S).

 The last data section in the PROFILES file contains vertical profiles from the 1976 U.S. Standard Atmosphere of temperature, air density, ozone concentrations, and aerosol attenuation coefficients.
 The data are organized in 51 rows, corresponding to altitude (0 to 50 km), with four columns per row for each of the four variables.
+See this [link](https://github.com/CMASCenter/EPA-CMAQ/blob/5.2Beta/UTIL/inline_phot_preproc/photolysis_CSQY_data/PROFILES.dat) for an example PROFILES file.
 A detailed description of the file format is provided in [Table 8‑9](#Table8-9).

 <a id=Table8-9></a>